 A 2008 study examined the use of indigenous cinnamon essential oil on inflammation.
 The study concluded that cinnamon essential oil is effective in its anti-inflammatory activities and therefore should be considered for use in natural health products.

-Bergamot is another essential oil that has the potential to and reduce inflammation and pain.
+Bergamot is another essential oil that has the potential to

 As an added benefit, bergamot’s citrus scent is pleasant.
 Keep in mind that citrus oils can cause photosensitivity, so cover your skin if you use it topically and plan to head outside.